clickwithclark/fast-form-validator/Readme.md

 ### onPassword

-Validates password input fields with a minimum and maximum character limit based on the input field Id it also enforces at least One upper case ,one lowercase and one digit. default character limits are between 6 and 16 characters
+Validates password input fields with a minimum and maximum character limit based on the input field ID.
+It enforces at least One upper case ,one lowercase and one digit.
+Default character limits are between 6 and 15 characters

 #### Parameters